1ozturkbe/OCTHaGOn.jl/docs/src/installation.md

 Pkg.instantiate()
 ```

-All of the dependencies should have been verified automatically.
 Call the following to precompile all packages and load OCTHaGOn to your environment:

 ```julia
 include("src/OCTHaGOn.jl")